 Viola (Pansy) - Key Growing Information

-SOWING: Transplant: Sow 8-12 weeks before the last frost.
+SOWING: Transplant - Sow 7-9 weeks before planting out.
+Will tolerate a light frost.
+Sow 8-9 weeks ahead if blooming in cell packs is desired.
 Cover seeds lightly.
-Bottom water or mist to avoid covering the seeds with displaced soil.
+Bottom water or mist to avoid displacing seeds.
 Transplant to cell packs or larger containers when the first true leaves appear.
-Continue to grow at cool temperatures and high light levels to minimize stretching.
 Harden off and transplant outside.
 Violas will tolerate a light frost.
-In climates with mild winters, violas may be sown late summer to fall.
+In climates with mild winters or in tunnels, violas may be sown late summer to fall.
 Direct seeding is not recommend.

 PLANT SPACING: 6-9".